termigator1359/Calamity-Boss-Guide/README.md

 * **Rogue**

-    * Honestly, there isn't that much to say about rogue, you’re gonna go from Pitchforks to Amputator to Valediction to Executioner’s Blade to Celestus and Scourge of the Cosmos.
+    * Honestly, there isn't that much to say about rogue, you’re gonna go from Pitchforks to Amputator to Valediction to Executioner’s Blade to Infernal Spear/Scourge of the Cosmos to Celestus.

 **Class viability**: